dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 To generate an account access token, log into your account and navigate to your account page.

-Once you are there click on the <label>Access tokens</label> link in the left menu.
+Once you are there click on the <label>Automation</label> link in the left menu.

 ![Access Tokens Link](/files/access-tokens-link.png)